 Get familiar with the regulatory requirements that each licensee has that require them to have EDG’s installed at their plants.

-Explain the difference between an EDG and an .
+Explain the difference between an EDG and an AAC.

 TASKS:

 1. Read the references in sufficient detail to perform adequately in accordance with the requirements of the evaluation criteria.